Syakyr/pp-photo-conv/README.md

 4. Adjust your photo:
    - Drag the photo to position your face
-   - Use zoom slider to adjust size
+   - Use mouse wheel or pinch to zoom in/out
    - Adjust brightness if needed
-   - Toggle "Remove Background" for white background
+   - Toggle "Show Head Outline" for alignment guide
+   - Click "Re-center Photo" to reset position

 5. Download the passport photo (400x514px JPG)